OMNES Education: Organisation and administration

-OMNES Education proposes a Grande Ecole curriculum in General Management with elective classes available as part of the Grande Ecole Programme and starting from the first year of the Grande Ecole Master's Degree.
-For more specialised and non-Grande Ecole curricula, INSEEC U. provides master's degrees and MBAs in Wine and Spirits, Digital Media, Real Estate, Health Management, Luxury Management, Sports, Engineering, Journalism and Political Sciences.
+OMNES Education proposes a Grande École curriculum in General Management with elective classes available as part of the Grande École Programme and starting from the first year of the Grande École Master's Degree.
+For more specialised and non-Grande École curricula, INSEEC U. provides master's degrees and MBAs in Wine and Spirits, Digital Media, Real Estate, Health Management, Luxury Management, Sports, Engineering, Journalism and Political Sciences.
 This incremental strategy has been possible via the numerous acquisitions of the group since its establishment in 1975.

-"Grandes Écoles" and Engineering Schools
+Grandes Écoles and engineering schools

 Campus in Paris of INSEEC U.

 Campus in Lyon of the INSEEC School of Business & Economics, based in the famous Citroen Building.